 There is a famous film called The Secret Life of Walter Mitty, starring Ben Stiller, who was driven around in this very super jeep during the making of this film in Iceland.
 In the film, which is filmed entirely in Iceland, apart from the New York scenes, Ben Stiller as Walter Mitty, tries to pronounce Eyjafjallajökull with the same difficulties as the news reporters had - and any foreigner trying to pronounce it for that matter :)

 Gísli, the driver-guide, showed us some footage he found on Youtube.
 It was of news reporters and other foreigners trying to pronounce the complicated name of this volcano - it is hilarious :) If you watch this footage you will also be able to learn how to pronounce Eyjafjallajökull, so it is worth watching it before your visit to Iceland.

 We drove in the direction of Þórsmörk and crossed several rivers, both glacial and fresh water on our way to Gígjökull glacier, which is one of the glacial tongues of Eyjafjallajökull.
 The volcanic eruption in Eyjafjallajökull was very close to Gígjökull.
 It was a breeze crossing these rivers in such a big jeep with such huge tires.
-Obviously, a jeep is needed to cross these rivers, so never try to cross them on a 2WD.

 It had been beautifully sunny, but as we reached Gígjökull, it started raining heavily as you can see from my photo below.
 It was difficult taking photos in this heavy rain, and I got soaking wet, with the same happening to Gísli, the driver-guide when he was taking my photos!